How To Invest Inheritance Money

 Inheritance practices have changed over the ages.
 Around the year 1000, the Normans introduced the system of primogeniture, in which the oldest son inherits everything, a tradition which dominated Western society for nearly a millennium, up until the days of the French and American revolutions.
 Luckily for the vast majority of us, primogeniture has given way to a more equitable tradition in which parents generally divide their estate equally among male and female siblings, with occasional threats to disinherit various ones should they get tattoos or lip piercings.

 Ready to invest inheritance?
-Take our free risk survey and we'll provide you with a personalised portfolio to suit your needs.
+Take our free risk survey and we'll provide you with a personalized portfolio to suit your needs.

 What to do with inheritance money